jambrogne/beautiful-jekyll/_posts/2021-07-26-gendered-words.md

 I know this is tricky territory.
 And I'm not telling anyone to keep problematic terms in your company's style guide, because I think the push for inclusive language is a good thing.
 But as technical writers, we need to be aware of the consequences of changing industry jargon to the clarity, navigability, and reach of our content.

-It might even be wise, if somewhat cowardly, to wait a few months after the FAA officially announces its language changes before you follow suit.
+It might even be wise, if somewhat cowardly, to wait until a few months after the FAA officially announces its language changes before you follow suit.
 Let the agency, not *your* documentation, spring that on readers.
 If you can use that time to scour your docs, all the better.

 <img src="..\assets\img\notam-change.JPG" alt="Low priority?
 Not to PreviousCompany" style="zoom:50%;" class="center"/>